Silver Dagger (comics): Powers and abilities

 Silver Dagger was originally an athletic man with a gifted intellect.
-He possesses an extensive knowledge of Christian theology, particularly of the apocalyptic sect he himself has created; he has earned a D.d. and PhD. in theology from a Jesuit college.
+He possesses an extensive knowledge of Christian theology, particularly of the apocalyptic sect he created; he has earned a D.d. and PhD. in theology from a Jesuit college.
 He has some knowledge of magic and sorcery, which he formerly employed for a variety of effects; he has since repudiated all use of cast magic as "Satanic".
-He has the ability to hurl bladed weapons with a high degree of accuracy, and has familiarity with a variety of automatic weapons.
+He can hurl bladed weapons with a high degree of accuracy, and has familiarity with a variety of automatic weapons.
 He has basic hand-to-hand combat skills, including some aikido, judo, and boxing.
 He has a high degree of skill for strategy and tactics used in commando-style low intensity conflict, and guerilla warfare techniques.
 Also, he is an exceptionally charismatic personality, possessing powers of persuasion which border on superhuman, especially when addressing large groups of people.

 Silver Dagger's left eye was later replaced by the original Eye of Agamotto, and can project silver beams of mystical force.
 He wears a leather bodysuit, and the rear of his belt has a number of holders for throwing daggers.
 He carried specially-crafted 9" silver throwing daggers which have been dipped in holy water for enhanced effectiveness against supernatural creatures.
 Silver Dagger and his team of zealot commandos have been known to make use of a variety of automatic weapons which have been modified to fire silver bullets, as well as sophisticated communications devices and other items used for stealth combat.